Alxandr/master-thesis/src/chapter-1/background.md

 degree of wear resulting in things having to be replaced often.
 Another less visible cost is the fact that in order to run a lab of computers, staff that knows how to set them up and manage them is required.
-As opposed to simply buying computers which is a one time cost (if we ignore the need to ever replace any of them), having to pay several full-time employees to manage the computers might be just as expensive.
+As opposed to simply buying computers which is a one-time cost (if we ignore the need to ever replace any of them), having to pay several full-time employees to manage the computers might be just as expensive.